phptuts/Svelte-PrismJS/README.md

 1. Run `npm install svelte-prismjs`

 2. You can either include the cdn links in your `template.html` file or you can install the `rollup-css-only-plugin`.
-It is basically what step 2 is for svelte minus different directories.
-For sapper be sure you put the file in the static folder.
+It is basically what step 2 is for Svelte minus different directories.
+For Sapper be sure you put the file in the static folder.

-3. Import Prism Svelte.
-Because Prism uses the window object we have to do some weird stuff to get it work.
-For now here is the work around.
+3. Import `Svelte-Prism` (*Because Prism uses the window object we have to do some weird stuff to get it work.
+For now here is the work around.*).

 ```svelte
 let Prism;